trueos/pcbsd/src-qt5/docs/introduction.rst

 * The graphical and command line versions of PBI Manager and Warden have been removed.

 .. index:: Linux
-.. _PC-BSD® for Linux Users:
+.. _TrueOS® for Linux Users:

-PC-BSD® for Linux Users
+TrueOS® for Linux Users
 ========================

-PC-BSD® is based on FreeBSD, meaning that it is not a Linux distribution.
+TrueOS® is based on FreeBSD, meaning that it is not a Linux distribution.
 If you have used Linux before, you will find that some features that you are used to have different names on a BSD system and that some commands are different.
 This section covers some of these differences.

 .. index:: filesystems
 .. _Filesystems:

 BSD and Linux use different filesystems during installation.
-Many Linux distros use EXT2, EXT3, EXT4, or ReiserFS, while PC-BSD® uses OpenZFS.
+Many Linux distros use EXT2, EXT3, EXT4, or ReiserFS, while TrueOS® uses OpenZFS.
 This means that if you wish to dual-boot with Linux or access data on an external drive that has been formatted with another filesystem, you will want to do a bit of research first to see if the data will be accessible to both operating systems.

 Table 1.3a summarizes the various filesystems commonly used by desktop systems.
-Most of the desktop managers available from PC-BSD® should automatically mount the following filesystems: FAT16, FAT32, EXT2, EXT3 (without journaling), EXT4 (read-only), NTFS5, NTFS6, and XFS.
+Most of the desktop managers available from TrueOS® should automatically mount the following filesystems: FAT16, FAT32, EXT2, EXT3 (without journaling), EXT4 (read-only), NTFS5, NTFS6, and XFS.
 See the section on
 :ref:`Files and File Sharing` for more information about available file manager utilities.

-**Table 1.3a: Filesystem Support on PC-BSD®**
+**Table 1.3a: Filesystem Support on TrueOS®**

 +------------+-------------------+------------------------------------------------+--------------------------------------------------------------------------+
 | Filesystem | Native to         | Type of non-native support                     | **Usage notes**                                                          |